brandonmcconnell/typed.css/README.md

 <h2 id="credits">Credits</h2>
 <p>Hi there, I'm Brandon! 👨🏻‍💻</p>
-<p>It's nioce to meet you.
-So far, Typed.css has been a one-man show, but I'm always open to feedback or help from others to level up software.
-If you have ideas for improvements or want to join in the effort to grow this module, please email me directly at brandon[at]dreamthinkbuild.com or open an issue here on GitHub with your idea(s), and I'll get back to you as soon as I can.
+<p>It's nice to meet you.
+So far, Typed.css has been a one-dev show, but I'm always open to feedback or help from others to level up software.
+If you have ideas for improvements or want to join in growing this module, please email me directly at brandon[at]dreamthinkbuild.com or open an issue here on GitHub with your idea(s), and I'll get back to you as soon as I can.
 Cheers! 🍻</p>